Sergipe-Alagoas Basin: Batinga Formation

 Late Carboniferous to Early Permian in origin.
 The siliciclastic rocks which compose the formation where formed under a glacio-marine environment.

 It is divided into 3 member: The Mulungu, Atalaia and Boaciaca members.
 The Mulungu Member is represented by conglomerates and diamictites, the Atalaia Member consists of immature coarse-grained sandstones and the Boacica Member is composed by laminated siltstones, sandstones and conglomerates deposited by deltaic fans.

 The formation was named after he village of Batinga in the northwestern part of the Sergipe Sub-basin.

 Aracaré Formation

 Permian in origin.
 Composed by mature coarse-grained sandstones with large cross-stratification sets, associated with silicified oolitic-oncolitic calcarenites, algal mats and stromatolites.
 The original surroundings where suggested to have been a warm and dry desertic environment and shore bordering a large lake.

 The name Aracaré originates from the Aracaré Hill, 2 km south of the town of Neópolis.

 Candeeiro Formation

-Late Jurassic in origion.
+Late Jurassic in origin.
 Composed of fine to medium-grained sandstones, possibly formed in a braided fluvial system.
 The formation is not exposed and no fossils have been found.

 It was named after the Candeeiro-01 well (1-CO-1-AL) in Alagoas.